solvebio/veppy/README.md

-# veppy
+# veppy (alpha)

+**WARNING: This code is an alpha release and not production-ready.
+APIs may change at any time.**

 A genetic variant effect predictor for Python.
 Inspired by SnpEff and VEP.

-**WARNING: This code is an alpha release and not production-read.
-Any exposed APIs may change at any time.**

 ## Installation